Venon282/Autofill/docs/index.rst

-AutoFill Documentation
+AutoFill documentation
 ======================

 Welcome to the AutoFill documentation.
-This site provides an overview of the project along with API references for the available datasets and training utilities.
+This site provides comprehensive guides for training variational autoencoders on scattering data, including both single-modality VAEs and paired models for cross-modal reconstruction.

-Project Overview
+Project overview
 ----------------

 AutoFill automates the data pipeline that supports the research project aiming